 Furthermore, National Park Lauwersmeer is listed by the International Dark-Sky Association.
 The mission of IDA is to preserve night-time environments of dark skies through environmentally responsible outdoor lighting.
 Great initiative, we think.
-According to legend, the Lauwersmeer is where the Milky Way galaxy starts and which shows the pilgrim the way to Santiago de Compostela.
-A glow of stars that starts at the Sea of the Frisians, leading you via Gaul, Aquitaine, Gascony, Bask Country, Navarre, and Spain to Galicia, there where Saint James is buried.
-All this, according to the famous medieval ruler Charlemagne himself (read also our post Legend of Esonstad).
+According to legend, the Lauwersmeer is where the Milky Way galaxy begins, and showing pilgrims the way to Santiago de Compostela.
+A glow of stars that begins at the Sea of the Frisians, leading you via Gaul, Aquitaine, Gascony, Bask Country, Navarre, and Spain to Galicia, there where Saint James is buried.
+All this, according to the famous medieval ruler Charlemagne himself.
+Read also our post Legend of Esonstad.

 It was around 17:00 hours when the bastard entered Hotel Wad Oars and was welcomed by a woman.
 The name Wad Oars is a wordplay of ‘Wadden Sea’ which can be abbreviated in Dutch as Wad.
 Wad has the same pronunciation as wat ‘what’ in English.
 The word oars is Frisian and means ‘other/different’.
-So, wad oars means ‘something different’ or ‘what else’ The building of Hotel Wad Oars at Dorpsstraat st. always has been a place for lodging.
+So, wad oars means ‘something different’ or ‘what else’ The building of Hotel Wad Oars at Dorpsstraat St. always has been a place for lodging.
 Originally, a century ago, it was called Het Logement (see image below).
 Later names, annex owners, are Hotel Visser, Hotel Minneboo, Hotel Pestman, Hotel Vogel and Hotel Lauwersmeer.
-Before closing of the Lauwerszee in the year 1969, the ferry to island Schiermonnikoog departed from the little harbor of nearby Oostmahorn.
-Staying one night in Anjum could be practical for travelers to and fro Schiermonnikoog.
+Before closing of the Lauwerszee in the year 1969, the ferry to island Schiermonnikoog departed from the little harbor of the nearby hamlet of Oostmahorn.
+Staying one night in Anjum could be practical for travelers to and for Schiermonnikoog.